RealOfficialKraken/pre-release--Jak3HMPlus/README.md

 This drop is the rarest, it only drops after Jak's Hero Level reaches past 18.
 They drop a huge amount of skull gems, dark eco crystals, and weapons.
 Sometimes it will drop a super gun mod.
 ## Dark Maker Ships

 The Dark Maker Ship is a random event that occurs when the player's level is past level 18, and will sit stationary in either a certain part of the wasteland, or in Haven City.
 Upon getting close, the event activates and fireballs rain down from above the huge ship.
-Dark Precursors will spawn in waves, and in some waves, Kha'ast Moorog, a Dark Precursor MiniBoss, will spawn to lob the player with 5-6 dark eco grenades.
+Dark Precursors will spawn in waves, and in some waves, Kha'ast Moorog, a giant Dark Precursor MiniBoss, will spawn to lob the player with 5-6 dark eco grenades.
 Completing this event makes the ship disappear and drops a group of crates, and a really good chance of obtaining a weapon.

+## Satellite Fights

+Don't you wish you could fight the Dark Precursor Satellite more than just once?
+In this mod, you can fight it in it's respective mission, but then also go into the dark eco world and fight it 8 more times in different parts of the wasteland.
+The Satellite's attack patterns have been altered, and each satellite you fight increasingly gets more and more difficult--with greater varying rewards.
 ## Enemy Respawn Locations

 Some areas have places for enemies to respawn over and over, for farming purposes.
 One said example is the Temple, where in the room with mar's door, a Kha'ast Moorog will spawn if no mission is active.
 Other areas include the dark eco world, and some of the warp gate areas as well.